 - St. Agnes of Prague- Daughter of King of Bohemia and Constance of Hungary.

-- St. Olga of Kiev- First Christian Queen of Ukraine.
+- St. Olga of Kyiv- First Christian Queen of Ukraine.

 - St. Dymphia- Carry a sword.